Piedmont Technical College is committed to maintaining a safe and supportive campus for all faculty, staff and students.

 If a student is sexually assaulted while at Piedmont Technical College, he/she should not change clothes or bathe before seeking medical attention or reporting the crime.
-Immediately contact Public Safety at (864) 941-8000, who will complete an incident report and refer the victim to the emergency room.
+Immediately contact Campus Police and Security at (864) 941-8000, who will complete an incident report and refer the victim to the emergency room.
 They will also refer the student to the local County Sheriff’s Department if the student wishes to press charges.
 The student will also be referred to the Sexual Trauma and Counseling Center.
 The vice president for Student Development will investigate all allegations involving students for appropriate disciplinary follow up.
 The director of Human Resources will investigate all allegations involving faculty, staff or administration.
 If a student at Piedmont Technical College is facing sexual harassment, he/she should contact the vice president for Student Development in 239A.
 A conference will be held with the student to determine the appropriate action that is required.
 Students can review the Student Grievance Procedure in this Student Handbook, pages 21-23.

-Campus Security will advise a sexual assault victim of their option to file criminal charges with local law enforcement authorities.
+Campus Police and Security will advise a sexual assault victim of their option to file criminal charges with local law enforcement authorities.
 They will also assist victims with transportation to the nearest designated sexual assault treatment center.
 The college will provide victims of sexual assault and sexual harassment with counseling and information about victim support services, such as the Sexual Trauma and Counseling Center.

 The college will grant victims’ requests for reasonable and appropriate alternative accommodations to allay their security and safety concerns.
 Possible accommodations may include alternative classes, campus relocation, work reassignments and/or schedule changes.